Branding is more than just a pretty logo. It’s about consistently portraying your brand image to build familiarity.

 4. Tijuana Flats

-Tijuana Flats, in my opinion, is a super underrated brand that deserves some recognition.
+Tijuana Flats is a super underrated brand that deserves some recognition.
 Tijuana Flats has done a great job building a brand that’s original, fun, and unapologetic.

 With a hot sauce line called “Smack My Ass and Call me Sally,” Tijuana Flats is well known for the edgy, anything-goes approach.

-Back in October of 2017, they ran a campaign called #flatoutrageous.
+A few years ago they ran a successful social media campaign called #flatoutrageous.
 In order to participate, you had to visit a local Tijuana Flats and do something flat outrageous like the hashtag suggests.
 Doing so would earn you a free street taco, and needless to say, customers had some fun with this.

-Tijuana Flat ran another promotion that gave students a free meal if they brought in a failed test.
+Tijuana Flats ran another promotion that gave students a free meal if they brought in a failed test.
 Can you name another restaurant that rewards bad grades?
-Probz not.
+We'll wait...

 Another unique feature that sets Tijuana Flats apart from the competition are the visual elements.
 This tex-mex chain restaurant features original, hand-painted murals on the inside walls.
 What’s even cooler is that you won’t find any of the same two murals at any of the locations.
 You’ll also be surprised to learn that the online artwork you see associated with this brand is all done by hand.